turingschool/backend-curriculum-site/module2/lessons/authorization.md

 ## Work Time

-Add admin functionality to your Rails Mini-Project and be sure to authorize an admin correctly.
+Add admin functionality to your current group project and be sure to authorize an admin correctly.